Casper Test FAQ (19 Questions Answered)

 The Computer-Based Assessment for Sampling Personal Characteristics, commonly referred to as Casper, is a recent addition to medical school applications.
-Since most of your primary application centers around your hard skills, grades, and personal background, Casper was created to test an applicant’s soft skills, such as empathy, ethical decision making, and general bedside manner.
+Since most of your primary application centers around your hard skills, grades, and personal background, Casper was created to test an applicant’s soft skills, such as empathy, ethical decision-making, and communication.

 Let’s get to the most common questions about this unique test.